 7 Important Questions

 Aerial roots are not common in other household plants.
-If you have just come across your first orchid, you might wonder what the unsightly projections on the outside of the potting medium are.
-Aerial roots in orchids can bring up a lot of questions and concerns, which we have answered below.
-If there are any questions that haven’t been answered, please leave a comment in the box at the end, and we’ll do our best to get back to you.
+If you have just come across your first orchid, you might wonder what the projections on the outside of the potting medium are.
+Aerial roots in orchids can bring up a lot of questions and concerns, which I've tried to answer below.
+If there are any questions that haven’t been answered, please leave a comment in the box at the end, and I’ll do my best to get back to you.

 Can You Cut Aerial Roots?

 Never cut aerial roots since they are responsible for providing proper nutrition and adequate hydration for the orchid.
 Not only do areal roots absorb humidity of water droplets and nutritious micro-elements traveling on wind currents, aerial roots also increase the amount of energy by photosynthesizing.

 Again, never cut the aerial root on orchids since this will hinder the amount of nutrients and water absorption your orchid receives.